bhishanpdl/Project_House_Price_Prediction/README.md

 <h1 style="background-color:tomato;">Project Description</h1>

 In this project, the dataset contains house sale prices for King County, which includes Seattle.
+The data is taken from kaggle competition [House Sales in King County, USA](https://www.kaggle.com/harlfoxem/housesalesprediction).
 It includes homes sold between May 2014 and May 2015.
 There are 19 house features and one dependent feature `price`.
 The aim of the project is to estimate the house price.

 <h1 style="background-color:tomato;">Data processing</h1>